dbiadun/extended-latte-interpreter/README.md

 ## Compilation and running

 To compile interpreter simply use `make`.
+You will need `ghc` to do that.

 To run any program in our language - `./interpreter program`.